philamp/jellygrail/README.md

 sudo docker build -t philamp/jellygrail .
 ````

+> If you pugrade, replace the git clone command by a git pull command inside the root jellygrail folder

 ### ✨ 3/ Configuration wizard

 > You can find your Real-Debrid API key here : https://real-debrid.com/apitoken.